How to Create a Team

 Inviting Users to a Team

-After you create or join a team, different editing options become available.
-Any privileged user (Admin or Author) or member of a team can edit the Team page.
-First, click the "Edit" tab on the top-right of the team page.
+Creating or joining a team provides editing options.
+Any privileged user (Admin or Author) or member of a team may edit the Team page.
+To edit the page, click on the Edit tab on the top-right of the team page, beneath the site header.

 Team Name & Avatar

-The team summary can include a summarized overview of your team and its members or purpose.
-The summary appears in the title banner at the top of your team page as well as in the team's banner on the main Teams page that displays all site teams.
+The team summary often includes a brief overview of your team, its members, and the team's role and purpose.
+The summary appears in the title banner at the top of your team page as well as in the team's banner on the main Teams page.

 In this area, include all of the information or images relating to your team.
-This is the main part of the team page, and it will be the first thing that users see when they view your team page.
-It should contain the full description of your team's purpose and anything else you think is important.
-You can also upload images and documents to this page as well as create links to other pages on your site.
+This is the main part of the team page.
+It is the first view that users see when they view your team page.
+It should contain the full description of your team's purpose and any other relevant and important facts for your team's identification and purpose.
+You can also upload images and documents to this page and create links to other pages on your site.

 Delete a Team